tencent cloud

 public static void main(String[] args) {

-// Set the path of the JAAS configuration file.
+//Set the path to the JAAS configuration file.

 CKafkaConfigurer.configureSaslPlain();